ℹ️ DLP + CASB to protect data at-rest

 So Alex, do you want to start us off with an overview?
 Yeah, for sure.

-And over the last couple of years, we've seen a lot of this evolution take place from remote workforces becoming a standard, bring your own device policies being expected at organizations, and really that transition from on-prem systems and resources to a more hybrid workspace that involves SaaS apps as well.
+You know, the corporate environment in general is really evolving on a day-to-day basis, and over the last couple of years, we've seen a lot of this evolution take place, from remote workforces becoming a standard, bring your own device policies being expected at organizations, and really that transition from on-prem systems and resources to a more hybrid workspace that involves SaaS apps as well.

-And then even so for the corporate file repositories, like they become massive, if there's tons of data in there, whether it be, you know, like really old projects, or upcoming projects that really shouldn't sneak out the door or customer information, there's so much information in there.
+And then, even so, for the corporate file repositories, like they become massive, there's tons of data in there, whether it be, you know, like really old projects, or upcoming projects that really shouldn't sneak out the door or customer information, there's so much information in there.

 How does an IT team start to get visibility into what's our most sensitive data in here?